 This course investigates women's participation in early Christian groups from the time of Jesus' ministry to the 6th century.
 Christian women's lives will be compared to those of women in Jewish and Greco-Roman societies.
+Students will analyse

-Students will analyze New Testament and other early Christian writings, read feminist scholarship, and examine such issues as women's leadership and violence against women.
-Cross-listed as WMGS 325.
+New Testament and other early Christian writings, read feminist scholarship, and examine such issues as women's leadership and violence against women.
+Crosslisted as WMGS 325.
 Three credits.
-Offered 2021-2022.
+Not offered 2022-2023.